aspose-barcode/Aspose.BarCode-API-References/english/_index.md

 Welcome to Aspose.BarCode for Android via Java

-Aspose.BarCode for Android via Java API gives you the tools you need to generate barcode images and recognize barcodes from within Android applications.
-You can not only generate barcodes of different types, but also control the size of bars in the barcodes and overall barcode images.
-You can also customize the appearance of barcode text on barcode images.
+Aspose.BarCode for Android via Java brings barcode generation and recognition to Android devices using the native Java SDK.
+It supports popular symbologies, handles challenging images, and allows you to render barcodes to bitmaps for display or printing.
+Typical scenarios include on-device scanning, warehouse apps, and label creation within Android UI flows.

 {{% /alert %}}